calvincertuche/sms-bot/README.md

 ## Setup

-**ngrok:** In your terminal, navigate to the project root (sms-bot-main folder) and launch ngrok with the following command:
+**ngrok:** In order to get HTTP requests to the application, you'll need a tunneling service.
+Ngrok allows you to expose your local server (Flask) to the internet.
+In our case, it will allow you to receive webhooks and tunnel them to the application.
+Instructions on how to download ngrok can be found [here](https://ngrok.com/download).
+Once you've downloaded ngrok, move the unzipped ngrok file into the sms-bot-main folder on your desktop.
+In your terminal, navigate to the project root (sms-bot-main folder) and launch ngrok with the following command:

 ```
 ./ngrok http 5000
 ```

 We're using port 5000 because that's the port that is defined in our enviroment variable.
 More on that shortly.
 Once ngrok is launched you will see a version of the following:

 ```